mesosphere-backup/dcos-management/README.md

 Also, instead of nanoseconds, `maintenance` subcommands expect seconds.
 This may change in a future release.

-Per default, downtime windows is one hour.
+Per default, maintenance window is one hour.

 #### Examples
 ##### Announce reverse offers from now for 2 hours